mehulagg/gitlab/doc/user/application_security/policies/index.md

   - scan: dast
     scanner_profile: Scanner Profile A
     site_profile: Site Profile B
-- type: scan_execution_policy
-  name: Enforce DAST in every pipeline in main branch
+- name: Enforce DAST in every pipeline in main branch
   description: This policy enforces pipeline configuration to have a job with DAST scan for main branch
   enabled: true
   rules: